 Performance Ratings – Where are we now?

 Other than small businesses where it is easy to manage performance informally on a day to day basis, almost all businesses of any scale use some form of performance management system.
 Most of these have an annual performance rating.
+4 point rating scale performance reviews are common as are 5 point scales.
 Over 90% of organisations report that this performance management approach is not working.
 Systems are dysfunctional because they are administrative rather than operational in focus.
 The annual appraisal is a source of frustration and dissatisfaction for staff, managers and HR alike.

 In fact over 25 years of research in organisational psychology finds that formal performance management systems have had no impact on improving either performance or performance management behaviours.
 1,2